 Italy, which is usually known as a ‘museum in the open air’, is home to the greatest number of UNESCO World Heritage sites.
-The list of the sites which Unesco considers as ‘having outstanding universal value’ include, for example, Venice and its lagoon, the historical centre of Rome and Florence, the archaeological areas of Pompei, Hercolaneum and Torre Annunziata, the church and convent of Santa Maria delle Grazie in Milan with ‘The Last Supper’ of Leonardo da Vinci.
+The list of the sites which UNESCO considers as ‘having outstanding universal value’ includes, for example, Venice and its lagoon, the historical centre of Rome and Florence, the archaeological areas of Pompei, Hercolaneum and Torre Annunziata, the church and convent of Santa Maria delle Grazie in Milan with ‘The Last Supper’ of Leonardo da Vinci.
 Italy is also known for its art academies, theatres and music.
 Opera houses, such as La Scala in Milan, are representative of classical music, to which many Italian composers, for example Rossini and Verdi, gave a significant contribution during the previous centuries.
 However, Italy is also in the forefront of contemporary art and music.

 The climate is usually mild all the year round.
 Temperatures rarely reach over 40°C in the summer or below -10 °C in the winter.
 The peninsula can be divided into three sections according to its climate.
-Northern temperatures are rigid during winter and hot during summer since there is not the mild action of the sea, the center of Italy does not often present extreme temperatures during winter and summer, while in the south and in the main islands the climate is hot and dry with usually higher temperatures than the rest of Italy during winter.
+Northern temperatures are frigid during winter and hot during summer since there is not the mild action of the sea.
+The center of Italy does not often present extreme temperatures during winter and summer, while in the south and in the main islands the climate is hot and dry with usually higher temperatures than the rest of Italy during winter.
 This climate has given birth to a range of different landscapes, part of which is carefully protected.

 Italian food is often synonymous with pasta and pizza, but this country has much more to offer.
 Each region has a wide range of traditional foods and specialties which differ significantly from north to south.
 In the north there is: “risotto”, in Milan, a dish made with rise and saffron; “polenta”, which is a kind of maize flour, sided by meat or cheese sauces; “lasagna”, which consists of layers of pasta, ragù and white sauce, and chocolate in Perugia and Torino.
 On the other hand, fish, spices and citrus fruits are the base of the southern regional cuisine, which includes, for example, products of the Arab and Greek influence.
-It is not possible to list the variety of specialties that can be found, but there are many bars and restaurants where you can relax, enjoy and taste this food.
+It is not possible to list the variety of specialties that can be found, but there are many restaurants where you can relax, enjoy and taste this food.
 Beside this, there are many open markets and shops, where you can buy fresh products and give Italian cooking a go!